 Early Childhood Ireland - Plan for Reopening

-A key aspect of reopening early learning and care settings is communication.
-Ensuring children and their families know what to expect when they return is vital to ensure that they feel comfortable and happy.
+A key aspect of maintaining and in due course reopening Early Learning and Care and School Age Childcare settings is communication.
+Ensuring children and their families know what to expect is vital to ensure that they feel comfortable and happy.

 Various methods of digital communication are probably the most used form, it’s instant, everyone gets the same message and it’s visual.
 Adding a photo or video to a personalised email or message is easy and makes your communication especially child friendly.

 Using tools such as Facebook and Instagram mean you can share photos and videos with a wide audience.
-Maybe you can do a post each day, for maybe 2 weeks before reopening day, showing any changes you are making to your indoor and outdoor environment.
+Maybe you can do a post every few days, for maybe 2 weeks before reopening day, showing aspects or changes to your environment.
 This is especially reassuring for children who are returning to your setting as the changes will be familiar by the time they come back.
 Of course, it will give new children and families a sense of familiarity also.

 Sharing ‘social stories’ with the families about the changes that you have made to the physical environment and the various procedures will ensure that children and their families know what to expect, which will obviously make the transition easier.
 These can be placed on your website if you have one, so families can download them for reading with their children.